TheDropouts/TicTacToe/docs/AdministrationManual.md

 2. You will need Node package manager.<br/>
 You can get the latest version of Node here [Node.js](https://nodejs.org/en/).

-## Cloning the repository/project
+## Cloning the application

 Our application is hosted as an open repository on github.com. <br/>
 You can access it here : [TheDropouts](https://github.com/TheDropouts)<br/>
-Open up git terminal and select a destination for the repository, example command `cd Desktop` (if you want it located on your desktop).
+Open up git terminal and select a destination for the application, example command `cd Desktop` (if you want it located on your desktop).
-After you have found a desired destination type or copy this command in git terminal `git clone https://github.com/TheDropouts/TicTacToe.git`<br/>
+After you have found a desired destination for the application type or copy this command in git terminal `git clone https://github.com/TheDropouts/TicTacToe.git`<br/>
 You can also go to [TheDropouts](https://github.com/TheDropouts) and download a zipfile containing the application.

 The game is also deployed as an Web-App. <br/>